Scezaquer/SM-simulation-with-RL/README.md

 - Socialbots: Bots on social media trying to influence opinion by spreading misinformation
 - In practice these bots are hunted down by the social media platform.
 Adversarial behaviors emerge from this
+- Techniques in this paper make better malicious agents, more influential and much less detectable

 #### **What we could do**

-Use RL to replicate this adversarial phenomenon to get more realistic malicious agents in the sim.
+Use their approach to get stronger malicious agents in the sim.

 # Discussion